torrentails/noscript-notification/README.md

 # Noscript Notification

 A small, simple, all in one file that can be dropped into any site to hide the site's content and display a clean simple warning to visitors to the site that they have javascript disabled.
-The script will degrade gracefully though function, finding the best one supported by the user's browser.
+The script will degrade gracefully though functions, finding the best one supported by the user's browser.

 ## Usage